pgcentralfoundation/pgrx/README.md

  - `cargo install rustfmt`
  - `git`
- - A C-compiler toolchain capable of building Postgresql, plus
+ - A C-compiler toolchain capable of building PostgreSQL, plus
     - `libreadline-dev` package (might be different for your OS)
     - `zlib1g-dev` package (might be different for your OS)